studentmitch/first-app/README.md

 # first-app
-the app is a delivery app that will deliver  products to customers o their address once purchased online
+the app is a delivery app that will deliver  products to customers o their address once purchased online from various range of products to food delivery